laulilaura/Pokedex-Laura/README.md

 # Pokedex-Laura
-Pokedex in Vue for WOA
+Pokedex in Vue for WOA (4rd year of a 5-year engineering qualification in Computer Science and Management)

-Je n'ai pas réussi à switcher entre visible et invisible pour la description des pokémons, celle ci reste donc invisible.
-Je dois afficher tous les pokemons pour permettre la recherche sur ceux ci.